A Note for Readers

 PURCHASE OF SPECIFIC INFORMATION (P/I) includes the payment of monies to an informant for specific information.
 All other informant expenses would be classified under P/S and charged accordingly.

-REAL PROPERTY means land, land improvements, structures, and appurtenances thereto, excluding movable machinery and equipment.
+REAL PROPERTY means land, including land improvements, structures, and appurtenances thereto, but excluded movable machinery and equipment.

 REASONABLE means those costs that a prudent person would have incurred under the circumstances prevailing at the time the decision to incur the cost was made.